hansenjohnson/website/content/project/whalemap.md

 It would not be possible without help and feedback from my fellow lab members and collaborators at DFO, New England Aquarium, Canadian Whale Institute, NOAA, and others.
 It also relies entirely on the efforts of the data contributors.
 Their dedication and collaborative spirit give this species the best chance at survival.

 WhaleMap is written using entirely open source tools.
 It relies on Google Drive / Dropbox, [rclone](https://rclone.org/), R (and [Shiny](https://shiny.rstudio.com/)), and several linux commands (mostly cron for task scheduling).
-The presentation below should provide more information.
+The links and presentation below should provide more information.

 Below are several links to various components of WhaleMap: